One-on-One Support Program

 - Administering medication of any kind

-If a child requires this type of assistance, a parent, caregiver, or family member must be available to provide it.
+If a camper requires this type of support, a parent, caregiver, or family member must be available to provide it.

 - Take trips on public and charter buses (as this is how Fun Rec organizes out-trips)